Blendify/blender-manual/trunk/blender_docs/manual/editors/sequencer/display_modes.rst

    to limit the number of curves displayed in the *Luma waveform*

 Use this display to check for appropriate contrast and luminosity across all frames in the channel.
-When spots in the film that should have even illumination don't, it looks like a flashbulb went off or an extra light was suddenly turned on.
+When spots in the film that should have even illumination do not, it looks like a flashbulb went off or an extra light was suddenly turned on.
 This can happen if two strips were rendered or shot under different lighting conditions but are supposed to be contiguous.